jagadish-ramamurthy/olympics-data-visualization/README.md

 Apart from the above-mentioned dataset, an additional dataset had to be downloaded to represent the countries on hovering over them.
 These datasets were downloaded from Natural Earth [2], a public domain to construct custom maps.

+#### Packages used for the visualization
+shiny, shinyWidgets, leaflet, highcharter

 #### Thumbnail Overview of the visualization

 ![Thumbnail Preview](https://github.com/jagadishr12/olympics-data-visualization/blob/master/Thumbnail%20Overview.png)